-Many of the speakers at this year’s conference were in recovery themselves from BED, therefore bringing much personal passion and energy with them.
-As a professional who treat all kinds of eating disorders, it was great to see attention brought specifically to BED, and be able to take home new tools and treatment options for these clients.
+Many of the speakers at this year’s conference were overcoming binge eating themselves, therefore bringing much personal passion and energy with them.
+As a professional who treat all kinds of eating disorders, it was great to see attention brought specifically to BED, and to be able to take home new tools and treatment options for clients who are overcoming binge eating.

 I want to share some of the main concepts I took away from the BED conference because I think it can help most of us both in our professional and personal lives:

 For those of you unfamiliar with a binge, according to the DSM-IV, binge eating disorder is characterized by several behavioral and emotional signs, which include recurrent episodes of at least twice a week for six months, eating a larger amount of food than normal during a short time frame (any two-hour period), and lack of control over eating during the binge episode (feeling you can’t stop eating).

 So what causes a binge?
 DIET + STRESS + PALATABLE FOOD.
 Now of course not everyone that goes on a diet ends up bingeing.
 There are environmental and genetic components as well.

 We live in a culture that celebrates thin bodies, weight loss and dieting.
 We are exposed to diet messages throughout our daily lives in many ways of which we may not even be aware.
 A main take-home message was how brutal our society, and especially our media, can be with unnecessary attention placed on the idea of this pursuit of thinness and the seductiveness of a diet, that a diet can solve any problem.
 This is craziness and yet it makes sense because this is one component of what creates a binge.
 Recognizing and rejecting diet messages can be an important first step towards making peace with food and your body in order to stop bingeing.

 Dr. Cynthia Bulik described our society well.
 She said currently, society tells us “To be happy and healthy, I must lose weight!”
 What we should be thinking is